braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 ![][2]

 {% alert note %}
-Liquid personalization and shortened URLs are templated on the **Test** tab after a user has been selected.
-Ensure a user is selected to receive an accurate character count!
+Liquid personalization and shortened URLs are templated in the **Test** tab after a user has been selected.
+Make sure a user is selected to receive an accurate character count.
 {% endalert %}

 ## Click tracking